StanJulia/Stan.jl/docs/src/INTRO.md

 ## A few other MCMC options in Julia

-[Mamba.jl](http://mambajl.readthedocs.io/en/latest/) and [Klara/jl](http://klarajl.readthedocs.io/en/latest/) are other Julia packages to run MCMC models (in pure Julia!).
+[Mamba.jl](http://mambajl.readthedocs.io/en/latest/) and [Klara.jl](http://klarajl.readthedocs.io/en/latest/) are other Julia packages to run MCMC models (in pure Julia!).

-[Jags.jl]() is another option, but like CmdStan/Stan.jl, Jags runs as an external program.
+[Jags.jl](https://github.com/goedman/Jags.jl) is another option, but like CmdStan/Stan.jl, Jags runs as an external program.

 ## References